Click links to jump to specific days:

 At Hillswick we met these two fellas along the road.
 Our minions thought

-it was fun to meat others of their kind.
+it was fun to meet others of their kind.

 |